Apolo Ohno: Games

 At the 2002 Winter Olympics in Salt Lake City, Utah, Ohno emerged as the face of short-track speed skating among American fans.
 He was a medalist in two events but there was controversy associated with the results.

 After a disqualification in the 500 m race, he was leading the skaters in the 1000 m race.
 During a turn around the final corner, Ohno, Ahn Hyun Soo, Li Jiajun, and Mathieu Turcotte all fell in a series of collisions.
 The last man standing was Steven Bradbury from Australia, who was trailing behind at the time, and skated through to win the gold medal, becoming the first person from the southern hemisphere to win a gold medal at a Winter Olympics.
 Ohno quickly got to his feet and crossed the finish line to win silver with Turcotte winning the bronze.
 Ohno, coincidentally, was wearing skates made by Bradbury's own boot company, Revolutionary Boot Company.
 Bradbury emailed Ohno, saying "If you win gold, make sure you give me a mention!"

 In the 1500 m final race A, with one lap remaining and currently in second place, Ohno attempted to make a pass on the leader Kim Dong-Sung of South Korea, who then drifted to the inside and as a result, Ohno raised his arms to imply he was blocked.
 Kim finished first ahead of Ohno, but the Australian referee James Hewish disqualified Kim for what appeared to be impeding, awarding the gold medal to Ohno.
 The South Korean team immediately protested the decision, appealing to the International Skating Union (ISU), the International Olympic Committee (IOC) and the Court of Arbitration for Sport (CAS).
-But the challenges were all denied.
-South Korean media accused Ohno of simulating foul, using the Konglish word "Hollywood action".
+The challenges were all denied after video review.
+South Korean media accused Ohno of simulating a foul, using the Konglish word "Hollywood action".

 The disqualification of Kim upset South Korean supporters, many of whom directed their anger at Ohno and the IOC.
 A large number of e-mails protesting the race results crashed the IOC's email server, and thousands of accusatory letters, many of which contained death threats, were sent to Ohno and the IOC.
 Ohno shared his thoughts on the Koreans' hostile reaction by saying, "I was really bothered by it.
 I grew up around many Asian cultures, Korean one of them.
 A lot of my best friends were Korean growing up.
 I just didn't understand.
 Later on I realized that was built up by certain people and that was directed at me, negative energy from other things, not even resulting around the sport, but around politics, using me to stand on the pedestal as the anti-American sentiment".